mlswg/mls-protocol/draft-ietf-mls-protocol.md

 support multiple ciphersuites.

-The value for `init_key` MUST be a public key for the asymmetric encryption scheme defined by cipher\_suite, and it MUST be unique among the set of KeyPackages created by this client.
-Likewise, the `leaf_node` field MUST be valid for the ciphersuite, including both the `hpke_key` and `credential` fields.
+The value for `init_key` MUST be a public key for the asymmetric encryption scheme defined by `cipher_suite`, and it MUST be unique among the set of KeyPackages created by this client.
+Likewise, the `client_info` field MUST be valid for the ciphersuite, including both the `public_key` and `credential` fields.
 The whole structure is signed using the client's signature key.
 A KeyPackage object with an invalid signature field MUST be considered malformed.